| Wheeling’s

 he needs to keep receiving donations so he can use it to print and

 quietly circulate attacks on Ellen White.
+Then the man

 who had been treasurer of Wheeling’s Countdown Ministries for several